 Also, a sdkReadyFromCache

-event is available, which allows to be aware of when the SDK has loaded data from cache.
-This way it is ready to evaluate splits using those locally cached definitions.
+event is available, which allows you to be aware of when the SDK has loaded data from cache.
+This way it is ready to evaluate feature flags using those locally cached definitions.

 client?.on(event: SplitEvent.sdkReadyFromCache) {